dbs-leipzig/gradoop/README.md

 ##### Cluster requirements

-If you want to run Gradoop on a cluster, you need the following components installed.
+If you want to execute Gradoop on a cluster, you need the following components installed.

 *   Hadoop 2.5.1